A Figure from the Common Lot

 “I apologize.
 These men on the train…”

 “We will have no more of the men on the train.
 Tweedloe permits me, at my own discretion, to inform you that he has taken possession of your debt.
-He has paid to one with whose establishment, I believe, you are familiar—one Monsieur Eckhold—the full value of your borrowings and interest thus far accrued, for you were scarcely in default.
+He has paid to one with whose establishment, I believe, you are familiar, the full value of your borrowings and interest thus far accrued.
+You were not badly in default.
+And while Monsieur Eckhold is a man of business, he does not disallow infirmity.
 Tweedloe has added the amount to your other debt.
-And so you see, no one seeks to arrest you.”
+So you see, no one seeks to arrest you.”